 Philip (Phil) Tingle represents energy companies such as utilities, independent power producers and financial institutions on a wide range of energy tax-related matters.
-He is the global head of the Firm’s Energy Advisory Practice Group.
+He is the global co-head of the Energy & Project Finance Practice.

 Phil provides advice regarding all aspects of renewable-energy projects, including tax equity structures, refinancings, acquisitions and dispositions, restructurings and workouts.
 He has extensive experience with the production tax credit and with the application of renewable credits to new technologies.
 Moreover, he works with the investment tax credit for numerous kinds of solar projects.
 Phil has filed and received a number of private letter rulings on behalf of clients regarding the production tax credit.